LunarClient/Apollo/docs/developers/faq.md

 <details>
 <summary>Do I have to run Apollo to interact with Lunar Client?</summary>

-You do not need to run Apollo to interact with Lunar Client, however you do need to follow the protocols found within the Apollo.
+You do not need to run Apollo to interact with Lunar Client, however you do need to follow the protocols found within Apollo.
 Failure to follow the correct protocols will prevent features from enabling, disabling or working correctly.

 </details>